Programmatic Mutation

 // B97 removed: now 'B291;B86'Clearing Indicators

 Remove all grammatical indicators with clearIndicators().
-Semantic indicators are preserved by default:
+It is the pure undo: semantic indicators are always preserved (it takes no stripSemantic):

 const builder = new BlissSVGBuilder('B291;B86;B97');